Entropy and the Purpose of Life

 The total entropy of an isolated system can never decrease.

 But what is entropy, you may ask?
-An elementary physics book will state that it is the degree of randomness of arrangement of the particles in the system.
-Very simply stated, think of your bedroom with everything messed up - your clothes hanging around, room full of dirt, your stuffs scattered, you can barely find anything.
+An elementary physics book will state that it is the degree of randomness of the arrangement of the particles in the system.
+Very simply stated, think of your bedroom with everything messed up - your clothes hanging around, a room full of dirt, your stuffs scattered, you can barely find anything.
 Such a room has higher entropy than a perfectly tidy room where everything is in place (ordered).
 That is just an elementary definition.
 The actual definition says:

 Entropy is the total number of possible arrangements of particles in a system.

 Taking the same example again, an untidy room has higher entropy because your watch can be lying anywhere in the room.
 A tidy room has lower entropy because your watch would be somewhere on the table.
-Things are more ordered in tidy room and hence it has less entropy.
+Things are more ordered in a tidy room and hence it has less entropy.
 An increase in entropy implies that more information is required to completely represent the system.

 Another fundamental law of physics (not as complete as the second law of thermodynamics), that you must have heard of, states that: